mowings/rpounder/README.md

 ## Installation

-You can grab the latest release under releases, unarchive and just copy the correct binary somewhere on your path.
+You can grab the latest release from the [release page](https://github.com/mowings/rpounder/releases), unarchive,  and merely copy the correct binary somewhere on your path.
 There are no dependencies.

 ## Building it

 You'll need go 1.7 or better.
 I use [gb](https://getgb.io/) to build, in which case you can simply change to the project directory and run `gb build`.

-If you prefer to use just go, just change to the project directory and run
+If you prefer to use just go, change to the project directory and run

     export GOPATH=$GOPATH:`pwd`:`pwd`/vendor